bflamm13/numbersgame/README.md

 using jersey to create restful apis for generating numbers for varous lottery games

-Using spring to configure lottery games available
+Using spring to configure lottery games available.

+Started UI with html/javascript/jquery: NumbersGame.html

 TO DO: